metauni/metauni.github.io/posts/instructions/instructions-admin.md

 We've had speakers successfully give talks with both setups, but perhaps among them (1) is optimal because it allows you to plug your iPad into a power outlet if the battery gets low during your talk.
 On that note:

 * **Lower graphics quality and brightness for battery life**: We recommend setting *Graphics Quality* in Roblox to its minimum setting and turning down the screen brightness in the system menu of your device.
 At high settings Roblox will rapidly consume your device's battery.
+To set the *Graphics Quality* open the Roblox Settings menu (via the Roblox icon in the top left hand corner of your screen), switch *Graphics Mode* to *Manual* and then reduce *Graphics Quality* until there is only one coloured bar.
 On the minimum Graphics Quality setting and around 1/3 brightness I get approximately `3.3 hours` of battery life on a `iPad Pro 12.9inch 2nd gen`.

 ## Admins